Surbhi Goel

 University of Pennsylvania, Philadelphia

 I am the Magerman Term Assistant Professor of Computer and Information Science at University of Pennsylvania.
 I am associated with the theory group, the ASSET Center on safe, explainable, and trustworthy AI systems, and the Warren Center for network and data sciences.
+My research interests lie at the intersection of theoretical computer science and machine learning, with a focus on developing theoretical foundations for modern machine learning paradigms, particularly deep learning.
+My group’s research is genererously supported by Microsoft Research and OpenAI.

 For prospective students who are interested in working with me: Please apply to the CIS PhD program and list me as a potential advisor.
 Unfortunately I will not be able to respond to individual emails from prospective PhD applicants at this time.
-If you are a current UPenn student looking to do an independent research project, send me an email with your CV, an overview of your research interests, and a brief description of 1-2 recent papers (not mine) you have read and enjoyed.
+If you are a current UPenn student looking to do an independent research project, send me an email with your CV, an overview of your research interests, and a brief description of 1-2 recent papers (not necessarily mine) you have read and enjoyed.
 I do not have any current opportunities for external students.

 Download my resumé.